 Departments, or the appropriate appointing authorities, have discretion on grounds of retention to award up to four additional increments in total above the point which the individual would have attained assuming normal progression after appointment, providing that the Personnel Committee's guidelines and criteria for the award of such increments, set out below, are adhered to.

 This applies to all academic-related and university support staff.
-Only where further advancement, beyond the four additional increments, is contemplated is central reference to University HR required.
+Only where further advancement, beyond the four additional increments, is contemplated is central reference to the Head of Reward required.